gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 and it knows how to write to file given a file pointer by the `TrajectoryElement`.

+#### `EnergyElement`
+The `EnergyElement` takes part in the simulator run, as it does either add data (at energy calculation steps), or record a non-calculation step (all other steps).
+It is the responsibility of the simulator builder to ensure that the `EnergyElement` is called at a point of the simulator run at which it has access to a valid energy state.

 ## Data structures

 ### `MicroState`